HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 tr: GOTO D3_10  IF feindgsemo > 0 OR feindgstuo > 0;
     GOTO D3_11  IF feindgsemo = 0 AND feindgstuo = 0
-    GOTO D3_11  IF feindgsemo = MISSING AND feindgstuo = MISSING
+    GOTO D3_11  IF feindgsemo = k.
+A. AND feindgstuo = k.
+A.

 hi: